The Night Bullet

 Hole Taco Was Born

 I wanted tacos.
 Real tacos.
-Not the kind with a number combo and a drive-through window — the kind from a place where the sign is half-lit and the cook doesn't speak menu.
+Not the kind with a number combo and a drive-through window β the kind from a place where the cook never set foot in a culinary school, never worked a restaurant line, and doesn't need to β because he learned to cook on the street, from the soul, the way tacos were meant to be made.
 I grew up in Southern California.
 I know what a taco is supposed to be.

 Someone asked how we'd find a place like that in the middle of the night.